 - Fitness/Skills Develop ability to execute basic stick & ball skills.
 Participate in conditioning activities related to the skill set - Safety Demonstrate spatial awareness in relation to partners, opponents, equipment & goals - Rules Understand and appropriately apply Floor Hockey rules - Cooperation/Positioning Demonstrate ability to communicate and work with teammates.
-Demonstrate ability to play both offensive & Defensive positions - Strategy Be aware of and utilize invasion/defensive strategies while participating in games - Slide in all directions while on defense without crossing feet during small-sided Floor Hockey games.
+Demonstrate ability to play both offensive & Defensive positions - Strategy Be aware of and utilize invasion/defensive strategies while participating in games - Shoot on goal with a hockey stick for power and accuracy in a modified floor hockey game. - Passes and receives with a hockey stick in combination with locomotor patterns of running, change of direction, speed, and/or level with competency in floor hockey games.